SSWConsulting/SSW.Rules.Content/rules/what-is-exploratory-testing/rule.md

 ---
 Exploratory testing is an approach to testing that fits very well into agile teams and maximises the time the tester spends interacting with the software in search of problems that threaten the value of the software.

-Exploratory testing is often confused with random ad hoc approaches, but it has structure and is a credible way to approach testing.
+Exploratory testing is often confused with random *ad hoc* approaches, but it has structure and is a credible and efficient way to approach testing.

 Let's dig deeper, look into the pros and cons, and dispel some of the myths around this testing approach.